IBM/powerai-counting-cars/README.md

 * Stopped adding cars.

-  > If you are using the shared SuperVessel environment, your model deployment may be limited to 1 hour.
+  > If you are using a trial environment, your model deployment may be limited to 1 hour.
 Simply deploy the model again and run the notebook over (or from where the errors started).
 Using cached results allows the notebook to continue where it left off.
-To deploy/redeploy the model, just click the `Deploy` button next to your trained model here: https://ny1.ptopenlab.com/AIVision/#!/trained-models.

 ## Links